AlterStepix/MythicRPG_Spigot/README.md

 This minecraft plugin is a collection of features for RPG-based servers

 ## For further updates
-We are planing to add more content
+We are planing to add:
+1. New custom mobs
+2. Megabosses
+3. Custom texturepack
+4. New custom items
+5. More armorsets and scrolls